salsita/react-training/README.md

 * Create a function `getUsers` that makes a request to `GET /users`
 * Create a function `addUser` that makes a request to `POST /users` and sends an object with `firstName` and `lastName` in the request body

-### UsersActions
+### UsersSlice
-Location: `src/modules/users/users-actions.js`
+Location: `src/modules/users/users-slice.js`

-We will need a new action to store fetched users into to the state.
+We will need a new reducer to store fetched users into the state.

-* Create a new action called `USERS_LOADED`
+* Add a new reducer called `usersLoaded`

-### usersReducer
-Location: `src/modules/users/users-reducer.js`

-Users are added on the BE side so the handler for the `ADD_USER` action is not necessary anymore.
-However, we need to handle the new `usersLoaded` action.
+Users are added on the BE side, so the `addUser` reducer is not necessary anymore, but the action type is still needed.
+* Remove the `addUser` reducer

-* Remove the `ADD_USER` action handler
+* Add the `addUser` action creator to the `UsersActions` export object
-* Add a handler for `USERS_LOADED`
+  * Use [`createAction`](https://redux-toolkit.js.org/api/createAction) function to create an action creator with type `users/addUser`

 ### usersSaga
 Location: `src/modules/users/users-saga.js`